 Nagorno Karabakh’s ERW problem has had profound impacts on the day-to-day lives of rural communities, limiting the incomes of thousands of poor families and killing or injuring hundreds.

-Since 2000 HALO has provided the sole capacity in Nagorno Karabakh for the clearance of mines and cluster munitions and the disposal of unexploded ordnance (UXO).
-Additionally HALO has established a Mine Action Centre (MAC) to collate all information concerning mines, explosive remnants of war (ERW) and safe routes, and to disseminate it to all stakeholders and other actors as requested.
+Since 2000 HALO has been the sole provider of mines and cluster munitions clearance and the disposal of unexploded ordnance (UXO).
+We have set up a Mine Action Centre (MAC) to collate all information about mines, explosive remnants of war (ERW) and safe routes, and to share that information with stakeholders and other actors as requested.

-The program in Nagorno Karabakh conducts both manual and mechanical clearance of minefields.
-Cluster munition strikes are cleared by HALO’s Battle Area Clearance (BAC) teams whilst other items of UXO are cleared by HALO’s Explosive Ordnance Disposal (EOD) teams.
-HALO’s program is complemented by Survey and Mines Risk Education (MRE) teams, with MRE fully incorporated into the school curriculum.
-The program is managed by one expatriate, while all other senior management positions are filled by locally recruited and trained staff: as with all other HALO programs the policy is to build a substantial local capacity that can deal with the problem.
+Both manual and mechanical landmine clearance is carried out.
+Cluster munition strikes are cleared by our Battle Area Clearance (BAC) teams while other items of UXO are cleared by our Explosive Ordnance Disposal (EOD) teams.
+This clearance programme is complemented by Survey and Mines Risk Education (MRE) teams, with MRE fully incorporated into the school curriculum.
+The programme is managed by one expatriate, while all other senior management positions are filled by locally recruited and trained staff.
+As with all other HALO programmes our policy is to build a substantial local capacity.

 We are the only mineclearance organisation operating in Nagorno Karabakh and development, reconstruction, resettlement and other humanitarian aid is dependent on our programme continuing.

 Mineclearance is also essential to reduce the number of accidents caused by mines and unexploded ordnance (UXO) from its current unacceptable per capita rate, which is amongst the highest in the world.
 With shrinking funding and territorial restrictions placed upon this funding, HALO desperately needs new sources of